focusaurus/express_code_structure/README.md

 * Be search-friendly
   * all first-party source code is in the `app` directory so you can `cd` there are run find/grep/xargs/ag/ack/etc and not be distracted by third party matches
 * Use simple and obvious naming
   * npm now seems to require all-lowercase package names.
-I find this mostly terrible but I must follow the herd, thus filenames should use `kebab-case` even though the variable name for that in JavaScript must be `kebabCase` because `-` is a minus sign in JavaScript.
+I find this mostly terrible but I must follow the herd, thus filenames should use `kebab-case` even though the variable name for that in JavaScript must be `camelCase` because `-` is a minus sign in JavaScript.
   * variable name matches the basename of the module path, but with `kebab-case` transformed to `camelCase`
 * Group by Coupling, Not by Function
   * This is a major departure from the Ruby on Rails convention of `app/views`, `app/controllers`, `app/models`, etc